Vocal Fry

 Written by

-Some people can naturally sing in the lower pitch, while others may choose to switch to the lower range on and off at any moment.
-Some people say that vocal fry could indicate Medical issues
+Some people can naturally use Vocal Fry in Singing the lower pitch, while others may choose to switch to the lower range on and off at any moment.
+Some people say that it could indicate Medical issues.

 Did You Know?